bladshed/Assignment-Project-1/README.md

 ### TECHNOLOGIES USED

+* HTML
+   * To build my web page

-* Bootstrap
+* CSS
-   * I used bootstrap in my entire UI web application because it's super easy to manipulate html elements and they also provide basic element designs where I was able to save a lot time in designing like my buttons, navbar, etc.
+   * To customize my html elements

 * Javascript
    * I used javascript to control all the functionalities of my application, it is like the brain of my application